Below is a sample credit check.

-You can reach us by Phone, Email or Live Chat during our office ours.
+You can reach us by Phone, Email or Live Chat during our office hours.
 Just look in the footer of our website for details or the chat box itself.
 You can chat with an FCRA Screener.

 Our office is open 55+ hours a week.